 Why do I have to take the WebCAPE AND the STAMP to demonstrate proficiency?

-While the WebCAPE test is adequate for determining course placement, to establish proficiency in a foreign language and satisfy the graduation requirement for BA degrees in Bellarmine College, we must be able to measure your speaking, writing and reading skills in a foreign language.
+While the WebCAPE test is adequate for determining course placement, to establish proficiency in a foreign language and satisfy the graduation requirement for BA degrees in Bellarmine College of Arts and Sciences, we must be able to measure your speaking, writing and reading skills in a foreign language.
 This is accomplished with the STAMP test, which tests all three skills.